 We don’t have parishes or churches and are willing to work wherever people would have us go – crematoria, Funeral Directors’ chapels, halls and hotels, woodland burial sites, beauty spots, front rooms or private gardens (from churches and chapels if granted permission from sympathetic church Ministers).

-Though Interfaith Ministers have attended a seminary and have been ordained, we are very different to church Ministers - a more fitting title for us could be The People’s Ministers as we create ceremony for people around their own personal beliefs and faith, whilst being inclusive of their family and community.
+Though Interfaith Ministers have attended a seminary and have been ordained, we are very different to church Ministers – another title for us could be The People’s Ministers as we create ceremony for people around their own personal beliefs and faith, whilst being inclusive of their family and community.

 One Spirit Interfaith Ministers expand the term Interfaith . . .